Feeling overwhelmed by the world these days? One of these meditation retreats could help restore your calm

 7. Holy Isle Mediation Retreat

-This private, two-mile-long island just off the Isle of Arran, on Scotland’s west coast, may sound luxurious and exclusive, but in fact, it is home to a rather spartan Tibetan Buddhist centre, whose basic accommodation houses both serious Buddhist students and visitors who want to learn about the practice.
+This private island just off the Isle of Arran, on Scotland’s west coast, may sound luxurious and exclusive.
+But in fact, it is home to a rather spartan Tibetan Buddhist centre.
+Here, basic accommodation houses both serious Buddhist students and visitors who just want to learn about the practice.

-Naturally beautiful and lush with indigenous flora and fauna, Holy Isle hosts 65 guests in either single and double private rooms which have private washbasins but shared baths, or in some hostel-like, shared dorm rooms.
-All come with basic bed clothes, a dresser, and that’s about it–meaning this is the perfect place for guests to focus on the spiritual and break away from the material.
+Naturally beautiful and lush with indigenous flora and fauna, Holy Isle hosts 65 guests.
+You can choose to stay in either single and double private rooms.
+All have private washbasins but shared baths, or in some cases, hostel-like, shared dorm rooms.
+All come with basic bed clothes, a dresser, and that’s about it.
+In short, it’s the perfect place for guests to focus on the spiritual and break away from the material.

 8. Osho Meditation Centre

 Just outside the frantic city of Mumbai lies a modern – even chic meditation campus.
-It boasts some surprising amenities, including a towering ‘meditation auditorium’, tennis courts, a nightclub, and even a mini-mall.
-Clearly, Osho is a retreat unlike any other; it has something of a ‘pop psychology’ hotel vibe about it which may appeal to those who are deeply embedded in life in the digital age.
+It boasts some surprising amenities, too!
+These include a towering ‘meditation auditorium’, tennis courts, a nightclub, and even a mini-mall.
+Clearly, Osho is a retreat unlike any other.
+It has something of a ‘pop psychology’ hotel vibe about it which may appeal to those who are deeply embedded in life in the digital age.

 Whilst minimally furnished, the rooms are indeed modern, comfortable and very stylish.
-Though guests are encouraged to be silent throughout the meditation sessions, other activities include power-breathing, vocalising, and even ‘meditative dancing.’
-The philosophy here is based on the teachings of Osho, the eponymous founder of the retreat, who insisted that all guests wear maroon robes during meditation activities in order to add to the collective energy of the group.
+Guests are encouraged to be silent throughout the meditation sessions.
+But other activities include power-breathing, vocalising, and even ‘meditative dancing.’
+The philosophy here is based on the teachings of Osho, the eponymous founder of the retreat.
+He insisted that all guests wear maroon robes during meditation activities in order to add to the collective energy of the group.

-Food is not included in the price of most packages, but is instead served at three restaurants on the campus–and what a campus it is!
+Food is not included in the price of most packages.
+Instead, it is served at three restaurants on the campus.
+And what a campus it is!
 Set in thickly treed, lush greenery punctuated by perfect pools, the setting is more reminiscent of a 5 star hotel than a meditation retreat.

 Where: Pune, India